raduan-alam/raduan-alam/README.md

 - 🤖 Robotics & Autonomous Systems
 - 👁️ Computer Vision & Perception

-I care deeply about solving real-world problems with scalable, ethical AI — the kind that drives the future at places like **Tesla**, **OpenAI**, and **DeepMind**.
+I care deeply about solving real-world problems with scalable, ethical AI — the kind that drives the future.
 Whether it's designing an autonomous system that navigates the world or teaching a model to understand what it sees, I believe the future belongs to those who build boldly and think clearly.

 ---